 (5) An authorised practitioner must not supply or prescribe a stimulant for treatment of attention deficit hyperactivity disorder to or for a patient who has reached 25 years unless the authorised practitioner is a neurologist or psychiatrist not referred to in subregulation (3).

-(6) An authorised practitioner must not, without written permission from the Commissioner of Health, supply or prescribe a stimulant for treatment of attention deficit hyperactivity disorder to or for a patient who has a history of psychosis, bipolar disorder, or sustained significant substance abuse.
+(6) An authorised practitioner must not, without written permission from the CEO, supply or prescribe a stimulant for treatment of attention deficit hyperactivity disorder to or for a patient who has a history of psychosis, bipolar disorder, or sustained significant substance abuse.

 [Regulation 51GAD inserted in Gazette 12 Aug 2003 p.
-3660-1.]
+3660-1; amended in Gazette 15 Dec 2006 p.
+5630.]

 51GAE.
 Dose for supply or prescription of a stimulant